James Griffith: Early life and career

 Though Griffith was generally cast as the outlaw in Western pictures, he managed to garner a few memorable "good guy" roles over his many years in Hollywood – Abraham Lincoln in both 1950's Stage to Tucson and 1955's Apache Ambush (as well as episodes of Cavalcade of America and—as a Lincoln lookalike—The Lone Ranger), Doc Holliday in 1954's Masterson of Kansas, sheriff Pat Garrett in 1954's The Law vs. Billy the Kid, and Davy Crockett in 1956's The First Texan.
 In 1951's Apache Drums, Griffith portrayed a cavalry officer sensitive to Native-American concerns, and in 1957, he co-starred on Gunsmoke, playing a simple farmer involved in a feud in S3E16's "Twelfth Night".
 He was also featured in the season one episode, "Pike's Reward," and several others.

 In 1959, Griffith appeared as John Wesley Hardin on the TV western Maverick in the episode titled "Duel at Sundown" featuring James Garner and Clint Eastwood.

 In the role of Aaron Adams, the town barber, Griffith appeared in 1958 in twelve episodes of the CBS western series, Trackdown.

 Griffith also portrayed deputy Tom Ferguson in the syndicated series, Sheriff of Cochise, starring John Bromfield, and U.S. Marshal.

 Griffith made more than seventy guest appearances on television shows, including eight episodes of Wagon Train, seven episodes of The Range Rider, seven episodes of The Lone Ranger, two episodes of Annie Oakley, four episodes of Cheyenne, three episodes of Buffalo Bill, Jr., six episodes of Gunsmoke, four episodes of Perry Mason, four episodes of Dragnet, three episodes (42, 43 and 108) of Batman, and two segments of Little House on the Prairie.

 Throughout his acting career, beginning with an early stint as vocalist/reed man with Spike Jones, Griffith frequently found ways to combine his two passions.
 Collaborating with former Pied Piper Hal Hopper, he co-wrote title tunes for several films.
 He composed music for the 1958 film Bullwhip and the 1964 picture, Lorna, in which he also had a role and served as screenwriter.
 Griffith played the Reverend in Black in the opening, closing, and a few in the middle scenes of Lorna, starring Lorna Maitland in one of director Russ Meyer's black-and-white 'skin' movies before the height of Meyer's career in 1968 with Beyond the Valley of the Dolls.

-Griffith made his last onscreen appearance in a 1984 episode of CBS's Trapper John, MD.
+Griffith made his last onscreen appearance in a 1984 episode of CBS's Trapper John, M.D..

 Personal life and death

 Griffith was married twice: to Margaret Ellen Fluke from 1943 until her death in 1975, and, from 1984 until his own death, to Elizabeth Thorpe (née Jackson).
-He had one child, a daughter, by his first marriage.In the 60’s he lived in a house on Huston St. in Sherman Oaks, California.
+He had one child, a daughter, by his first marriage.
+In the 60's he lived in a house on Huston St. in Sherman Oaks, California.

 On September 17, 1993, Griffith died of cancer in Avila Beach, California, survived by his wife, daughter and two granddaughters.